 Next paint the circle with your black chalkboard paint.
 Let the paint dry for about 15 minutes.
 It doesn’t take very long to dry!

-Now grab your wiggly sweet baby and cover the hand in white paint.
+Now grab your wiggly sweet baby and cover the palm of his hand in white paint.
 It’s a good idea to have someone help you distract the baby while you get the handprint.

-I laid him on the changing table and had my 5-year-old play with him, while quickly painted his hand and pressed it on the wood.
-You’ll also want some wipes nearby to clean those little fingers off quickly and then wash baby’s hand in the sink.
+I laid him on the changing table and had my 5-year-old play with him, while I quickly painted his hand and pressed it on the wood.
+You’ll also want some wipes nearby to clean those little fingers quickly, then wash baby’s hand in the sink.

 Full Disclosure: The handprint didn’t come out as perfect as I wanted it, so I grabbed my 2-year-old and used his fingers to fill in where it didn’t get the whole handprint.
 Then I used the black paint to “touch up” a few spots where white paint had gotten out of control!

-After the handprint dries, then use the paint marker to write baby’s name and the date.
-I choose to write his first Christmas, but I guess you could write baby’s birthday if you wanted.
+After the handprint dries, use the paint marker to write baby’s name and the date.
+I chose to write his first Christmas, but I guess you could write baby’s birthday if you wanted.

-Last you can screw the hook into the wood and tie a ribbon onto the hook.
-Then hang it on your tree!
+Last, you can screw the hook into the wood and tie a red satin ribbon onto the hook.
+Then hang it on your Christmas tree!

-I love how his little hand turned out.
-Even though the days are so long (especially when he’s teething), I know one day I am going to miss the sweetness that is this season of life.
+I love how my baby’s little handprint ornament turned out.
+Even though the days are so long (especially when he’s teething), I know one day I’m going to miss the sweetness that is this season of life.
 Hope you and your family have a Merry Christmas and are able to slow down and enjoy the moments during the busy holiday season!

 What are your favorite DIY crafts that save you money during the holidays?